fungos/blog/content/rust-windows-vscode.md

 toc = true
 +++

+*2025-05 NOTE: This is a very old post.
+Since then, many improvements have been made, mainly with rust-analyzer becoming the state-of-the-art analyzer replacing RLS.
+However, this information is still useful.
+Some links have been updated.*

 When I talk about Rust, one question that comes the most is about tooling and debugging.
-Online this can be seen a lot, mainly about debugging on Windows.
+Online this is frequently observed mainly when discussions are about debugging specifically on Windows.

-So I've decided to write a little guide mostly to practice my written English and bootstrap this blog, but also to document the current steps needed to set a good Windows Rust environment.
+Which then I've used as an excuse to write this guide to practice my written English and bootstrap this blog, but also to document the current steps needed to set a good Windows Rust environment.

 Be warned that it may miss some details or be too superficial for some people.